elbolt/subCortex-speech/README.md

 ## Acknowledgments

-We would like to thank Shan et al. (2022) as we benefited from their published analysis pipeline when generating speech features from auditory nerve rates, GitHub repository [Music_vs_Speech_abr](https://github.com/maddoxlab/Music_vs_Speech_abr) and publication [doi: 10.1101/2022.10.14.512309](https://doi.org/10.1101/2022.10.14.512309).
+We would like to thank Shan et al. (2024) as we benefited from their published analysis pipeline when generating speech features from auditory nerve rates, GitHub repository [Music_vs_Speech_abr](https://github.com/maddoxlab/Music_vs_Speech_abr) and publication [doi:10.1038/s41598-023-50438-0](https://www.nature.com/articles/s41598-023-50438-0).